syncfusion-content/wpf-docs/wpf/SfSpellChecker/getting-started.md

 # Getting Started

-Spellchecking operation can be done on Text editor controls through `SfSpellChecker` in WPF application by implementing `IEditorProperties` interface.
+Spell checking operation can be done on Text editor controls through `SfSpellChecker` in WPF application by implementing `IEditorProperties` interface.

 The following steps helps to add `SfSpellChecker`.